 Considering all the information, it is envisaged that this proposed Groblershoop Housing Development will have a low negative impact on the environment, and the socio-economic benefits are expected to greatly outweigh any negative impacts, should the mitigation measures as recommended by the various specialists and detailed in Section 9 and the Environmental Management Programme (Appendix 9) be implemented.
 It must be noted that a proper waste management plan, addressing the functioning of the wastewater treatment works and solid waste removal, as well as a Traffic Impact Assessment (TIA), must be added as conditions to the granting of the environmental authorisation.
-This waste management plan must be implemented to effectively address the expected increase in pressure on existing services.
+This waste management plan must be implemented to address the expected increase in pressure on existing services - as per recommendations proposed and addressed in the Engineer's Services Report (Appendix 4B).
+In addition to parameters stipulated in the Engineer's Services Report (Appendix 4B), a Stormwater Management Plan (SWMP) must be designed and compiled to address concerns raised by the I&AP - namely the potential flow of sewageand/or solid waste-contaminated stormwater runoff from the development into the drainage lines and subsequently the Orange River.
+Therefore, it is recommended that the proposed development be supported/ authorized subject to the compilation of a SWMP which includes required engineering parameters (Appendix 4B) and the management of potentially sewage- and/or solid waste-contaminated stormwater runoff.

-It is therefore recommended that the proposed Groblershoop Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, subject to the compilation and effective implementation of a waste management plan to address sewage and solid waste management and the implementation of mitigation measures proposed by the Specialists (Appendix 6A-D) and included in the EMPr.
+It is therefore recommended that the proposed Boegoeberg Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, subject to the compilation of a stormwater management plan, waste management plan (addressing sewage and solid waste management), and the undertaking of a traffic impact assessment, along with the implementation of recommendations / mitigation measures proposed by Specialists (Appendices 6A-D) and included in the EMPr (Appendix 9).